Stellar halos tracing the assembly of ultra-faint dwarf galaxies: Results

 \section{Results}

-First, we present the evolution of a single simulation and its analysis to overview the merging process (Sec. \ref{sec:merger_overview}).
-Then, we repeat the same analysis on all the simulations, use the results to train the emulator, and explore the parameter space to determine the dependency of the stellar halo on the initial conditions (Sec. \ref{sec:sub:emulator_results}).
-Finally, we directly compare our findings with the observations of Tucana II (Sec. \ref{sec:comparison_with_tucana}).
+First, we present the evolution of a single simulation and its analysis to overview the merging process (Sect. \ref{sec:merger_overview}).
+Then, we repeat the same analysis on all the simulations, use the results to train the emulator, and explore the parameter space to determine the dependency of the stellar halo on the ICs (Sect. \ref{sec:sub:emulator_results}).
+Finally, we directly compare our findings with the observations of Tucana II (Sect. \ref{sec:comparison_with_tucana}).